low-ghost/Transitioner/README.md

 Organizing from and to in this way makes more sense.
 Soon enough, I'll include a Sass to json converter so a common config file between the js and sass components.
 Including an extend key merges the new object with the specified target.

+That's all you need (other than an import or two to the right files).

 ###Another Way, Directly invoking Transitioner

 ##### Providing parent element(s):